How Does a Doorbell Really Work?

 - The vertical metal chime bars vibrate as the sound dies out - for that little extra drama!

-Want a doorbell with an almost endless choice of sounds and advanced features?
+- A doorbell with an almost endless choice of sounds and advanced features?
 Check out the iChime programmable doorbell with 50 sound choices.
 You can even record several sounds of your own with this hard-wired chime.

 Multiple chimes for apartments or office buildings: Electric doorbells for multi-unit dwellings or offices will complete one of many circuits - to ring the bell in the selected apartment number only, as you press the button.
 In older buildings, you may find a round or cool rotary style.
 These were patented back in the 1930s.
 To operate this type of chime, you first turn the dial to select the apartment/office you're visiting.
 Then you press the button in the center to get the circuit going and ring the bell.